LizzyTrevisan/LizzyTrevisan/README.md

 <br><br>

 ## My stack:
-- < 1 years of experience in C++
+- < 1 year of experience in C++
 - < 1 year of experience in C# and OOP Principles
+- Comfortabel with projects using: HTML/CSS, SCSS, and Javascript - basic
+- < 1 year of Windows forms projects
+- < 1 year of SQL
 - ❤️ API will be my next achievement at college
-- HTML/CSS, SCSS, and Javascript - basic
 - 5+ years in leadership
 - 8 years Teamwork
 - 8 years of management